Skip to content

 With the highest concentration in the world of ecclesiastical edifices built over centuries, Rome puts on a seemingly infinite display of church structures and basilicas.

-Within the Aurelian Walls – which define the ancient kernel of Rome – more than 200 churches are to be found and 19 basilicas, out of which 3 are patriarchal: St Peter’s Basilica in Vatican, St John in Lateran (San Giovanni in Laterano), Santa Maria Maggiore.
+Within the Aurelian Walls – which define the ancient kernel of Rome – more than 200 churches are to be found and 19 basilicas, out of which 3 are patriarchal: St Peter’s Basilica in the Vatican, St John in Lateran (San Giovanni in Laterano), Santa Maria Maggiore.

 All the greatest artists who followed one another through different ages have contributed to their realization.